2020 Vision: Innovating, building resilience, and advancing equity in a new era

 Ashley Kuykendall, Program Manager, Missouri Family Health Council, Inc.

 2D: Centering Reproductive Justice to Achieve Equitable Care in Adolescent Sexual Health

 2:15 – 3:15 pm CLOSING PANEL What Teens Want Us to Know: Teen Advocates for Sexual Health (TASH) Student Panel

 Continuing Education Opportunities

-TPPP’s 2019 conference and pre-conference workshop are eligible for continuing education credits from the following professional organizations:
+Conference participants must attend live online sessions to receive continuing education credits.
+TPPP’s 2020 conference is eligible for continuing education credits from the following professional organizations:

 - Missouri Social Work Continuing Education Units

 - Department of Health and Senior Services/Section for Child Care Regulation (DHSS/SCCR) licensure clock hours